mattthuang/BC_RadiogenomicGAN/README.md

 ### Results

-* cGAN generated images split and stored in `CNN/testing_image_cgan` and `CNN/training_image_cgan`, where only 46/546 training images are shown due to size restrictions
+* cGAN generated images split and stored in `CNN/testing_image_cgan` and `CNN/training_image_cgan`, where only 46/546 training images and 20/144 testing images are shown due to size restrictions
 * Well-train model is provided the `results` directory and training MRIs every 100 epochs are provided due to size restrictions